buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSpatialZone.md

 # IfcSpatialZone

 A spatial zone is a non-hierarchical and potentially overlapping decomposition of the project under some functional consideration.
 A spatial zone might be used to represent a thermal zone, a construction zone, a lighting zone, a usable area zone.
-A spatial zone might have its independent placement and shape representation.
+A spatial zone might have its independent placement and shape representation.<!-- end of definition -->

 The _IfcSpatialZone_ inherits and declares these attributes that shall have the following meaning: